Introduction

 Polymer-based stabilizers are applied to unpaved road surfaces and stockpile areas to bind fine particles together and to aggregate, forming a compacted, durable surface that resists erosion and reduces dust generation under heavy truck traffic.

-Unlike hygroscopic salts, polymers don't rely on ambient moisture—making them effective in dry climates where chloride treatments lose their grip.
-That said, not all formulations hold up equally: biopolymer products can degrade rapidly after rainfall due to leaching, while synthetic polymer emulsions tend to last considerably longer.
+Unlike hygroscopic salts, polymers don't rely on ambient moisture.
+That makes them effective in dry climates where chloride treatments lose their grip.
+Formulation matters: biopolymer products can degrade rapidly after rainfall due to leaching, while synthetic polymer emulsions tend to last considerably longer.

 Windbreaks and Physical Barriers